betrybe/last-successful-commit-action/README.md

 ### Problem

-On a CI system that runs on submitted PRs, it's easy to determine what commits to include in the **affected** calculation: everything between latest `origin/master` and `HEAD-commit-of-my-PRs-branch`.
+On a CI system that runs on submitted PRs, it's easy to determine what commits to include in the **affected** calculation: everything between latest `origin/main` and `HEAD-commit-of-my-PRs-branch`.
-As that includes all the changes our PR will introduce to `master`.
+As that includes all the changes our PR will introduce to `main`.

-But what if we want to set up a continuous deployment system that, as changes get pushed to `master`, it builds and deploys only the affected projects?
+But what if we want to set up a continuous deployment system that, as changes get pushed to `main`, it builds and deploys only the affected projects?

 What are the `FROM` and `TO` commits in that case?

-They can't be just `HEAD` and `HEAD~1` - as we might push a bunch of commits into master.
+They can't be just `HEAD` and `HEAD~1` - as we might push a bunch of commits into main.
 We want to include ALL those commits when determining affected.

 There's also the issue of failures - if a few deployments fail one after